karencfisher/simple-chat/readme.md

 environment, so as to not possibly conflicting with other Python packages alread on one's system globally.
 This is the recommended practice for any such project.

+Use at your risk. ;) And if you do dare ;), and encounter any issue/bug/suggestion, feel free to open an issue.
+I'd appreciate the feedback.

 1) Clone this repository, and change to the new directory

 ```